secureblue/secureblue/FAQ.md

 Xwayland is disabled by default on GNOME, KDE Plasma, and Sway.
 Use `ujust toggle-xwayland` if you need it

-#### Why I can't install & use any Gnome extensions?
+#### Why I can't install & use any GNOME user extensions?

 This is because support for them has been intentionally disabled in secureblue.
 Only system extensions are trusted, if they are installed.

-To enable support for Gnome extensions, you can run ujust command:
+To enable support for GNOME user extensions, you can run ujust command:
-`ujust toggle-gnome-extensions enable`
+`ujust toggle-gnome-extensions`

 #### My clock is wrong and it's not getting automatically set.
 How do I fix this?